Category: Turning

 A big batch of wands from leftover Sapele

-This was a batch of wands created to raise money for a local charity.
-I think there were around 55 in total.
+This was a batch of wands created to raise money for a local charity, around 60 in total.
+They were produced from offcuts of Sapele reclaimed from a recycled front door and frame.

 -